7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/workflow.md

 # INFO: Standard Work flow audit
 [ ] Scoping
-  [ ] Read the docs: get a sense of what the protocol does.
+  [x] Read the docs: get a sense of what the protocol does.
     [x] Are roles defined?
-    [ ] Any diagrams?
-Draw my own? -- TO DO.
-Need more info from contract [ ] What are invariants that need to hold?
-Have they been written out?  -- TO DO.
-Need more info from contract
+    [x] Any diagrams?
+Draw my own?
+    [x] What are invariants that need to hold?
+Have they been written out?  -- Not that relevant here? there are enough bugs without invariant testing...
   [x] Read the docs: scope
     [x] is there a commit hash to focus on? = Nope
     [x] see what is in and out of scope. = files in src